Using the viewport meta tag the wrong way can prevent people with low vision concerns from accessing your website or web app.

 <meta name="viewport" content="width=device-width, initial-scale=1.0">

-user-scalable=yes by default, which means that users are able to control the zoom setting on a webpage.
+user-scalable="yes" by default, which means that people are able to control the zoom setting for the page theyre visiting.
 Changing it to

-no to assure better accessibility of your site; either leave it as defaulted by not referencing the
+no to assure better accessibility of your site.
+Either leave it as default by not referencing the